Skip to main content

 Internship Opportunities

-• State and Municipal Departments of Natural Resources
+• State and municipal departments of natural resources

 • National Park Service

-• Nonprofit Organizations
+• Nonprofit organizations

 Undecided or still deciding on a major and future career?

 If you are uncertain about your major and have questions about career planning, you are not alone.
 Choosing a major or career can be a very difficult decision.
-The Exploratory Studies program may be a good fit if you are unsure of your major and career focus.
-Entering the university in the Exploratory Studies program will help you gain confidence and valuable insights on majors and minors available at SDSU and future career choices.
+The exploratory studies program may be a good fit if you are unsure of your major and career focus.
+Entering the university in the exploratory studies program will help you gain confidence and valuable insights on majors and minors available at SDSU and future career choices.

-In addition, FOCUS 2 Career, a self-guided assessment, education and career planning program, will help you reflect on your values, interests, personality traits, and skills to provide valuable insight as you explore major and career choices.
-SDSU students may access FOCUS 2 Career by using the code: jacks.
+In addition, FOCUS 2 Career, a self-guided assessment, education and career planning program, will help you reflect on your values, interests, personality traits and skills to provide valuable insight as you explore major and career choices.
+SDSU students may access FOCUS 2 Career by using their student email and password.
 After completing FOCUS 2 Career, you may find it helpful to discuss your results with a career coach in the Office of Career Development.